 Onus on Utilities to Get Current With Renewables

-Consumers, equipped with increasingly sophisticated technology and no longer content with arms-length relationships, are demanding real-time, transparent engagements with their utility.
+Consumers, equipped with increasingly sophisticated technology and no longer content with arms-length relationships, are driving the future of renewable energy by demanding real-time, transparent engagements with their utility.
 And, along with a growing number of businesses, they’re demanding power in cleaner, greener ways.

 For power producers, the opportunity rests in adopting technologically sophisticated, cost-competitive and bankable engineering, procurement and construction (EPC) solutions that focus on integrating the complex grid, modernizing the vast infrastructure and putting reliability at a premium.
 Persistent regulatory questions will remain, requiring the industry to work collaboratively with their government overseers, among other things, to minimize rate impacts.